 - Our Audit Committee is a key component of Cardiff Council's corporate governance.
-It provides an independent and high-level focus on the audit, assurance and reporting arrangements that underpin good governance and financial standards. - The purpose of our Audit Committee is to provide independent assurance to the members of Cardiff Council of the adequacy of the risk management framework and the internal control environment.
+It provides an independent and high-level focus on the audit, assurance and reporting arrangements that underpin good governance and financial standards. - The purpose of our Audit Committee is to provide independent assurance to the members of Cardiff Council, and its wider citizens and stakeholders, on the adequacy of the risk management framework and the internal control environment.
 It provides an independent review of Cardiff Council's governance, risk management and control frameworks and oversees the financial reporting and annual governance processes.
 It oversees internal audit and external audit, helping to ensure efficient and effective assurance arrangements are in place.